skoram1/ADA_Homecare/ADA_homecare_core_document.md

 Those key elements led to creation of **ADA homecare core document** which started our digital transformation journey.
 You are becoming part of it now.
 Our model we engraved in IT _"stone"_ in Excel.
 To start it simple.
 One part of _core document_ is a _control panel_.
 It contains all critical information for the _multi-chain_ to work collecting and distributing our data using _ADA Solutions_ and Excel.
 This _file_ is owned by ADA Homecare B2 and is shared with limited number of people using adahomercare.im folder in ADA Homecare Sharepoint.

-All _ADA Solutions_ need to meet **iRisk** requirements.
+_ADA Solutions_ must meet **iRisk** requirements.
 To make it simple we do it via EUPSC HOME PowerBI Workspace.
 Our _core document_ collects all TID's and AED's for connections we operate with.
 Any new model has to be designed with ADA Homecare team and stored in _core document_ with approved TID/AED in **_draw.io_**.

 **data storage location:** EUPSC HOME Workspace (Premium)
 **orchestration tool:** adahomecare.im for data governance and quality